 They were delicious, tender and meaty, and I woke up thinking about them the next day.

 I knew I could re-create this classic recipe for the ideal Sunday dinner.

 Inside my Moink box were six of the thickest and meatiest bone-in short ribs and all I needed was my Dutch oven and a few hours on a Sunday afternoon.

 Are braised beef short ribs easy to make?

 Yes!
 What seems like something you’d order in a fancy restaurant is actually so easy to make at home.
 It is the ultimate comfort food!

 How do you make braised beef short ribs?

-These beef ribs are dredged in flour then seared in a Dutch oven or oven-safe pot before transferring to the oven to braise in a beefy red wine marinade.
+These beef ribs are dredged in flour then seared in a Dutch oven or oven-safe roasting pan before transferring to the oven to braise in a beefy red wine marinade.